vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 i.
 USDA endorsed Health Certificate

 I reached out to my USDA accredited vet's office and they were ready to help get this one.
-I made an appointment with the vet, and he confirmed my dog was fit to travel.
+I made an appointment with the vet, he confirmed my dog was fit to travel.
 He completed the [Health Certificate form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally to the USDA for endorsement.
-It took ~4 days to receive the endorsed certicate online (my vet followed up with the USDA office over the phone).
-The certificate was valid for 30 days.
+It took ~4 days to receive the endorsed certicate online (my vet followed up with the USDA office over the phone) and it was valid for 30 days.
 I did hear that some USDA offices provide only a 10 day validity.

 ii.
 Vaccination Record